mikaeltorni/prompt_challenges_solutions/warm_difficulty/text_summary.md

 - Remember to remain objective, means that you will not, by any means add information that is not present in the original text

 # EXAMPLES
+As you can see, these examples have only maximum of five points each.
+These points neither exceed the 15 character cap that is in the rules of the content generation.

 ## Example 1 (three points)
 Text: "The new iPhone 15 Pro features a titanium design, USB-C charging port, and an improved camera system with 5x optical zoom.
 The device starts at $999 and will be available in four colors: black, white, blue, and natural titanium."